checkeverything.ch

 For years, victims of stalking in Switzerland had to rely on a patchwork of criminal provisions to pursue their attackers.
 Someone experiencing persistent harassment might invoke articles against coercion, threats, or defamation - but each case had to be built from scattered legal bricks.
 Proving individual incidents was cumbersome, and the cumulative harm of stalking rarely fit neatly into existing categories.

-That changes on January 1, 2026.
-Switzerland introduces a dedicated stalking offense ("beharrliches Nachstellen") into the Swiss Criminal Code (Strafgesetzbuch, StGB).
-The new law represents a meaningful step forward for victim protection.
-It arrives after years of political debate and aligns Switzerland with international standards including the Istanbul Convention (SR 0.311.35), which Switzerland ratified in 2018, as well as comparable legislation in Germany (Section 238 StGB) and Austria (Section 107a StGB).
+That changed on January 1, 2026.
+Switzerland added a dedicated stalking offense ("Nachstellung", colloquially beharrliches Nachstellen) to the Swiss Criminal Code (Strafgesetzbuch, StGB) as the new Article 181b StGB.
+The Federal Council set the date on 19 November 2025, closing a long-standing gap in victim protection.
+The provision arrives after years of political debate (parliamentary initiative 19.433) and aligns Switzerland with comparable legislation in Germany (Section 238 StGB) and Austria (Section 107a StGB), as well as the Istanbul Convention (SR 0.311.35), which Switzerland ratified in 2018.

 The Scale of the Problem